abbeyperini/digital-garden/blogs/audit-3.md

 ## Update Based on Feedback

-I looked into @inhuofficial's report that the toggle was flashing when you hit <kbd>Space</kbd>.
+I looked into @inhuofficial's report that the toggle was flashing when you hit Space.
 Turns out I had accidentally taken out the conditional in `handleKeypress()` when I refactored.
-When there was no conditional, <kbd>Enter</kbd> would still trigger the toggle - I speculate because of the HTML.
-Hitting <kbd>Space</kbd> would cause it to flash to the other side and revert back to the original state.
+When there was no conditional, Enter would still trigger the toggle - I speculate because of the HTML.
+Hitting Space would cause it to flash to the other side and revert back to the original state.
 I have updated the function to look like this:

 ```JavaScript
 const handleKeypress = e => {